olets/hometown-prompt/README.md

 By default, Git Prompt Kit adds a prompt that includes the time, the current working directory, Git ref info, Git file info, and Git action info.
 It is very fast, thanks to gitstatus.
 Symbols, colors, under what conditions information is shown, and layout are configurable; the current working directory can be replaced with any content.

 Have a different look in mind?
-Turn off Git Prompt Kit's default prompt, and instead use its components in your own fully custom prompt.
+Turn off Git Prompt Kit's default prompt, and instead use its components in your own fully custom one.

 ![](./git-prompt-kit-default.jpg)